Intersystem Bonding Termination: How to Install per NEC 250.94

 It’s also vital to understand the distinction between neutral vs earth or ground vs neutral wire.
 At the electrical service entrance, the neutral conductor and the grounding system are connected via the main bonding jumper.
 This establishes the system’s ground reference.
 Downstream from this point, the neutral (the grounded conductor) and the ground (the equipment grounding conductor) serve different functions.
 The IBT ensures that external, separately derived systems are tied back to this original reference point, reinforcing the concept of service equipment bonding.

-Understanding NEC 250.94: The Requirement for an Intersystem Bonding Termination
+Understanding the NEC Requirement for an Intersystem Bonding Termination

-NEC Section 250.94 explicitly requires an intersystem bonding termination to be provided for connecting intersystem bonding conductors for other systems.
-This applies to all new buildings and is a key checkpoint for AHJ inspection requirements.
-The code’s intent is to make the connection point for CATV and satellite bonding, as well as other communication systems, readily available and obvious to other trades.
+The NEC requires an intersystem bonding termination to be provided for connecting intersystem bonding conductors for other systems (see Article 800 for the device and Article 250 for grounding-system rules).
+This is an important AHJ checkpoint: the IBT makes the connection point for CATV and satellite bonding, and other communication systems, readily available and obvious to other trades.

 The IBT must be: